acarl005/google-tab-hotkey/README.md

 This isn't on the official Chrome Web Store yet, so you can clone the code and install it manually at chrome://extensions, assuming you have developer mode enabled.

+## Other Search Engines

+This actually works for DuckDuckGo too!
+Happy to accept PRs for any others if you'd like to add.